3 Powerful Ways to Use a Lean Manufacturing Game in Training

 Six Sigma

-Lean six sigma is often integrated into these approaches to improve efficiency.Six Sigma relies on data driven analysis of defects and root causes during the analysis stages, so processes are refined to achieve near perfect outcomes, service quality and customer satisfaction.
-The sigma process is key to maintaining these standards.
+Lean Six Sigma is often integrated into these approaches to improve efficiency.
+Six Sigma relies on data-driven analysis of defects and root causes during the analysis stages, refining processes to achieve near-perfect outcomes, service quality, and customer satisfaction.
+The Sigma process is key to maintaining these standards.

 Total Quality Management (TQM)

-Total Quality Management (TQM) is a holistic management approach focused on continuous improvement and customer satisfaction that emerged in late 1980s.
+Total Quality Management (TQM) is a holistic management approach focused on continuous improvement and customer satisfaction that emerged in the late 1980s.

 Key principles of TQM are: